 The way consumers shop for airfare involves lots of checking and rechecking to see whether fares have gone up or down.
 It’s always a bit of a gamble to finally decide a fare is as low as it’s going to get and proceed with the purchase.
 If the fare goes down after you’ve bought your ticket, you could be out of luck.
 Some credit card companies understand this process and make it easy on the consumer with price assurance programs.
 By enrolling in the program and entering your purchased flight details into the credit card’s tracking tool, you can get alerts about price drops.
 The credit card company can help you deal with the airline to change your reservations and get an adjusted refund.

 Issues come up that could force you to cancel your flight.
-Some credit cards offer trip cancellation insurance, which could help you recover your ticket costs.
+Some credit cards, including the Chase Sapphire Reserve and Citi Hilton HHonors Reserve, offer trip cancellation insurance, which could help you recover your ticket costs.
 Before using a credit card to buy a ticket, find out whether the credit card company offers trip cancellation insurance.
-Approximately 15 percent of all credit cards offer this protection, says CreditCards.com.
+Approximately 15 percent of all credit cards offer this protection, says CardRates.com.
 Your reason for cancelling will need to jibe with insurance terms as well.

 Some credit cards offer luxury benefits.
+For instance, Visa Signature and American Express Platinum line cards offer concierge benefits.
 Check with your credit card company to find out whether you can claim vacation benefits such as restaurant recommendations and reservation services, vacation-planning assistance, rate discounts at specific hotels, and hotel upgrades and extras such as free Wi-Fi, valet parking, continental breakfast or late check-out.

 Various types of insurance can benefit you while traveling, and using a credit card for your airfare purchase can help you claim insurance perks.
 No one wants to go through a lost-luggage fiasco with an airline, but using your credit card for airfare purchases can give you lost-luggage insurance for your flights.
 Travel-accident insurance is another possibility if the unexpected occurs during your travels.